About to head to Norwegian Cruise Lines’ Great Stirrup Cay? Get ready to have a blast.

 Today, Norwegian Cruise Line actually operates a couple, including Harvest Caye in the Caribbean and Great Stirrup Cay in the Bahamas.

 So what can you expect from your visit?
 We’ve put together everything to know about the island.

 From a general overview of what to expect all the way down to nitty-gritty details, this guide to Great Stirrup Cay will make you a pro before you even set foot on its white sandy beaches.

 First things first — an overview of exactly what Great Stirrup Cay is all about.
 The cruise port destination sits in the middle of the Berry Islands, about 140 miles from Miami.

 It’s completely run by Norwegian Cruise Lines for the enjoyment of its guests.
-At about 2 by 0.5 miles, it’s decently sized but only a portion of the island is developed for cruise passengers.
+At about 2 long by a half-mile wide, it’s decently sized but only a portion of the island is developed for cruise passengers.

 On shore you’ll find a wide range of activities, from ziplining to parasailing to snorkeling, along with beautiful sand, electric blue water, food, bars, and even villas (more details below).

 In short, if you’ve ever wanted to visit a picturesque private island without having to pay a fortune, this is it.
 Everything you could need is offered right here and the only people on the island are Norwegian passengers.

 Here is a complete map of the island, provided from NCL:

 Norwegian’s island sits in a chain of islands called the Berry Islands in the Bahamas.
 The islands are about 140 miles east of Miami, making it a close port of call for cruises departing the Florida port.
 It’s also about 60 miles north of Nassau.
 The close proximity means that any trip headed from Miami or going to The Bahamas will often have Great Stirrup Cay included as a port of call.